ciml-org/ciml-summer-institute-2024/0_preparation/README.md

  ##  Computer Requirements <a name="comp-req"></a>
 * You will need to bring your own laptop for the summer institute.
 This will be used both for running software locally and connecting to SDSC’s supercomputers.
+* WiFi will be available throughout the SDSC building
+* Remember your charger.
+There will be extension cords throughout the room for charging devices

 [Back to Top](#top)
 <hr>